I just finished sections 24 to 36 of chapter 4 of the Rust book. Here’s what I felt:

 - Rust supports macros.
 As the chapter mentions, I probably wouldn’t write one unless I absolutely had to.
 If Rust supported variable number of arguments to functions one could probably implement

-using that plus generics.
+vec!using that plus generics.

-seems like a very powerful and tricky Rust feature.
-I wish the chapter had an actual example that demonstrated how to useunsafe
+unsafeseems like a very powerful and tricky Rust feature.
+I wish the chapter had an actual example that demonstrated how to useunsafecorrectly.
+And also an example of when not to useunsafe— for example when you’re writing bad Rust code and usingunsafeto mask a bad design.

 (You can find my thoughts on the previous chapters / sections here)